StackVista/stackstate-docs/setup/installation/cli-install.md

 ### Manual configuration \(Docker\)

-Follow the steps below to create a configuration file manually.
+The CLI configuration file can be manually created or edited using the steps below.
 This is required for a Docker install and optional for a Linux or Windows install using a standalone executable file.

 1. Download the ZIP file `sts-cli-VERSION.zip` from [https://download.stackstate.com](https://download.stackstate.com).
 If you ran the Docker install, you can skip this step and use the ZIP archive you already downloaded.
 2. Copy the file `conf.d/conf.example.yaml` from the ZIP archive and put it in one of the following directories: